Erdos-Projects/summer26-viral-slang/README.md

 # Project: Early Signal Detection of Viral Internet Slang

+Alejandro Vargas-Altamirano
+Hargun Bhatia
+Jameson Auger
+Karthik Srinivasan
+Yasir Khan

 ## 1. Problem Definition

-* **The Question:** Can we predict if a specific word token will cross the 99th percentile of relative usage frequency within a 7-day window?
+* **The Question:** Can we predict if a specific word token will go viral over the next 3 weeks, which for this project is defined as the relative frequency of the word's usage doubling compared to a baseline.

 * **Decision Impact:** This analysis informs how social media platforms and brand marketers identify emerging cultural trends before they reach saturation.

-* **Unit of Analysis:** A unique, clustered word token observed over a specific 24-hour window.
+* **Unit of Analysis:** A unique, clustered word token observed over a 20 week window

-* **Scope & Boundaries:** Analysis is limited to English-language text from selected subreddits; time horizon is restricted to the available Kaggle historical data.
+* **Scope & Boundaries:** Analysis is limited to English-language text from selected Youtube channel's comment sections.
+For this project all of the chosen channels are gaming focused.

 * **Anti-Goals:** This project will **not** address live real-time stream processing, sentiment analysis of the slang, or a front-end dashboard.